-Contextual inquiries capture the real workflow, ambient conditions and usage context of an application.
+- Capture the real workflow, ambient conditions and usage context of an application

 Usually, contextual inquiries take place at the location of the interaction of the user with the system (most often the workplace of the user).
 Its purpose is the gathering of the usage context.
 Contextual inquiry is a type of interview that uses the master-apprentice principle.
 This means, that the interviewer takes over the role of a student who wants to learn from his master how he conducts his work.

 Contextual inquiries are semi-structured interviews.
 The aim is not to follow a strict order of questions, but rather to create a comfortable atmosphere where the interviewee talks most of the time.
 The interviewer has prepared key questions to cover different aspects of the task.
 After every interview, these key questions should be revised and adapted according to recent aspects that require more insights.

 In contextual interviews, holistic information will be asked for.
 Suitable questions and detailed answers of the interviewees should provide detailed and contextually classifiable information about the real workflow and ambient conditions.
 The findings are documented in the form of personas, usage scenarios, and usage requirements.
 They form the basis for future usability tests.

 A careful selection of the interview partners is critical for successful contextual inquiries.
 Ideally, the interview partner is experienced with the application and highly communicative.
 It is advisable to create an interview guide with mainly open questions.
 To develop questions, put yourself in the role of the user and think about what concerns him.
 However, this guide should not be used to steer the interview (contradicts the master-apprentice principle).
 When making appointments (approx. 1.5 - 2 hours per interview), attention should also be paid to breaks (approx. 15-30 minutes) between individual interviews for the interviewer to complete his or her notes.

 # 2. Conduction